nooku/guides.nooku.org/contribute/write-a-tutorial.md

 ### Filename

-The guides and tutorials are written in markdown and published using Gitbook.
+The guides and tutorials are written in Markdown and published using Gitbook.
 The filename will therefore needs the '.md' file extension.
-It should be based on the Tutorial Title and be no more than four (4) words connected to each other with a hyphen '-'.
+It should also be based on the Tutorial Title and be no more than four (4) words connected to each other with a hyphen '-'.
 Also,  the filename should not collide with any class names in the Framework, i.e. _kcontrollermodel.md_ .

 Here’s a good one based on our [Tutorial Title](#tutorial-title) from above: _building-permissable-behaviors.md_